Call Mon-Sun:

 Anyone who takes a selective serotonin reuptake inhibitor (SSRI) like Paxil risks going through a discontinuation syndrome and withdrawal symptoms.
 The duration of withdrawal symptoms from paroxetine can vary, depending on how quickly your body eliminates the drug, how long you’ve been taking Paxil, and the size of your dose.

-Typically, symptoms of Paxil withdrawal begin sometime within 1 to 2 days after the last dose and tend to peak around day 5.
-While some individuals see their symptoms lasting no more than 2 to 3 weeks, others have experienced symptoms lasting 4 to 6 weeks.6
+Typically, symptoms of Paxil withdrawal begin sometime within a day or 2 after the last dose.
+While some individuals see their symptoms lasting no more than 2 to 3 weeks, others have experienced symptoms lasting 4 to 6 weeks, or a number of months in more severe cases, especially after long-term use.6

 A longer-lasting and more severe withdrawal timeline is referred to as post-acute withdrawal syndrome (PAWS or PWS).
-Those affected by PAWS may see their symptoms anywhere from 1 to 8 weeks, months, a year, or even several years.7
+Those affected by PAWS may see their symptoms anywhere from 1 to 8 weeks, months, a year, or even several years.
+Studies have shown abrupt discontinuation can result in serious illness, and a lengthy recovery time that can be avoided by gentle, gradual dose reduction over time.7,19

 What Happens When You Stop Taking Paroxetine?